 We all learn better by example.
 Here are few we heard about recently.
 Many of them came from databreaches.net keeping us in the know.
 Shout out to them again!

 644 patients notified about a breach when they found that information was sent on unencrypted email.

-This one is likely lack of training or just a mistake.
+This one is likely due to a lack of training or just a mistake.
 Often these are the mistakes that occur when someone is in a hurry.
 It doesn’t alleviate the requirement to report it and treat it just like any other breach, though.

 St Charles Health System – Oregon

 A single employee accessed over 2,459 patient records out of curiosity.
 No need to do it but must have just been bored.

 “She had no explanation other than she was curious,” Nicole Hough, St. Charles’ vice president of compliance, said.

 It went on for years, too.
 From October 2014 until it was discovered in Jan 2017.
 They caught on in January doing a random manual medical record access log audit.
 Clearly, just doing manual audits left them wide open to this problem.

 “This is a caregiver who does have legitimate access to electronic medical records,” Hough said.
 “In an audit that we did, that access was inappropriate with one specific patient.
 We did an investigation into that access, which led us to do further investigation.”

 This problem is exactly why products like SPHER are not only a good idea but becoming an absolute necessity.
 You can’t edit every record every day without a tool like this.
 SPHER would have almost certainly caught that activity before the end of 2014.